Aerial application for pesticides near Niarada

 - If the pesticide will control the pest or pests

 - If the pesticide can be applied safely and legally under the application conditions

 - Necessary application and safety equipment

-- Amount of pesticide needed for the application (buy
+- Amount of pesticide needed for the application (buy only the amount needed)

 - Relevant restrictions for use of the pesticide